 |Total emissions and proportion covered:81.1 MtCO2e (2014) (51%)||Liable entities:2,423 (2015)||Sector Coverage:Upstream: buildings, domestic aviation, transport

 |Gas coverage:CO2, CH4, N2O, SF6, HFCs & PFCs||Allocation: Free allocation & auctioning1||Offsets & credits:Domestic|

 Note: 1In 2012, the NZ government amended the regulation to allow for auctioning of NZUs, however, auctioning is yet to take place.

 For most sectors the NZ ETS has year-on-year allocations and surrender obligations.

 Provisions for price management:

 Temporary transitional measures were implemented in 2009 to help firms adjust to a carbon price signal.
-These include: (a) one-for-two surrender obligation for non-forestry sectors (one allowance may be surrendered for every two tons of emissions); and (b) a NZD 25 fixed price option (EUR 15.47), which effectively acts as a price ceiling.
-These measures were extended indefinitely in 2011, but their removal is being considered as part of the 2015-2016 NZ ETS Review.
+These include: (a) one-for-two surrender obligation for non-forestry sectors (one allowance may be surrendered for every two tons of emissions) that will gradually increase to full surrender obligations by 1 January 2019; and (b) a NZD 25 fixed price option (EUR 16.32), which effectively acts as a price ceiling.

 For further information, visit the ICAP ETS Map.